gotchoices/MyCHIPs/doc/Tallies.md

 they go along.

 So we will employ the design pattern of a hash chain.
-The chits belonging to a tally will form a linked list where each chit in the chain will nold a copy the hash of the prior chit in the chain.
+The chits belonging to a tally will form a linked list where each chit in the chain will hold a copy the hash of the prior chit in the chain.
 This way, if our two peers can agree on the index number and hash value of the last chit in the chain, they can rest assured, they also agree on the contents of all prior chits in the chain.